nirajsrimal/CashFlow/README.md

 # CashFlow
-An android app to keep track of your income and expenses
+An android app to keep track of your income and expenses.
+Have Graphs for better showing better statistics.